Adaptive Window Selection for Financial Risk Forecasting: Introduction

 \section{Introduction}

-Forecasting risk measures is a fundamental task in risk management, playing a crucial role in capital reserving, regulatory compliance, and strategic decision-making.
-Commonly used risk measures, such as Value-at-Risk (VaR) and Expected Shortfall (ES), rely on the underlying loss distribution and are typically estimated using historical financial data.
-Regardless of the specific model employed, a central practical question is how much historical data should be used when forecasting risk measures.
+Forecasting risk measures, such as Value-at-Risk (VaR) and Expected Shortfall (ES), is central to financial regulation and internal risk management.
+These forecasts are typically estimated from historical financial data, making the choice of look-back window crucial.
 In reality, financial markets evolve with macroeconomic conditions and frequently experience unknown structural breaks, rendering the data highly non-stationary.
 For example, systemic shocks such as the 2008 global financial crisis (GFC) and the COVID-19 pandemic (COVID) triggered substantial changes in market dynamics and led to abrupt shifts in the loss distribution \citep{huber2021market}.
 Determining an appropriate estimation window under such changing market conditions therefore remains a challenging problem.

 A rule-of-thumb for addressing this issue is the rolling window approach, which applies a fixed-length window that moves forward over time to update forecasts \citep{rapach2013forecasting}.
-However, the choice of window size in this approach is typically ad hoc.
-Regulatory frameworks such as Basel II/III and the FRTB provide only minimum requirements, for instance, using at least 250 observations and an additional 12-month stress period for ES forecasts.
-As a result, researchers and practitioners often rely on heuristics: \cite{demiguel2009optimal} and \cite{capponi2022systemic} employ a five- or ten-year window for portfolio selection, while \cite{hoga2023monitoring} and \cite{wang2025backtesting} adopt 250- or 500-day windows for risk forecasting and backtesting.
+However, the choice of window size is typically ad hoc.
+Regulatory frameworks such as Basel II/III and the FRTB provide only minimum requirements, such as using at least 250 observations and an additional 12-month stress period for ES forecasts.
+As a result, researchers and practitioners often rely on heuristic choices: \cite{demiguel2009optimal} and \cite{capponi2022systemic} employ a five- or ten-year window for portfolio selection, while \cite{hoga2023monitoring} and \cite{wang2025backtesting} adopt 250- or 500-day windows for risk forecasting and backtesting.